Priority-based task reassignments in hierarchical 2D mesh-connected systems using tableaux

-We assume that each task is assigned to each processor in a 2D-HMS bijectively, where a 2D-HMS is dedicated for a sequential task assignment.
-Tasks are heterogeneous, and their priorities are assigned by their resource requirements in which the higher task priority indicates the larger resource requirement.
-Find a bijective task assignment between $T_m$ and a set of $m$ processors in the 2D-HMS of shape $\lambda \vdash n$ $(m \leq n)$ in such a way that the task turnaround time is minimized.
+We assume that a 2D-HMS is consistent for a sequential task assignment.
+Tasks are heterogeneous, and their priorities are assigned by their computation requirements in which the higher task priority indicates the larger computation requirement.
+If a descent pair occurs in a sequential task assignment represented by a generalized $\lambda$-$(\text{HMT}_{i,j})$, there is a node with a higher priority than the other node but it executes a task with a lower priority than the other node.
+Therefore, it always has the better task assignment in terms of task turnaround time.
+For instance, swapping tasks on a descent pair reduces task turnaround time for a sequential task assignment in a consistent 2D-HMS.
+Now, consider priority-based task reassignments in Algorithm~\ref{algorithm:NormalTaskReassignments} for a priority-based sequential task assignment of $m$ tasks in a 2D-HMS, in which the task completion sequence is simply $(1, 2,\ldots, m)$.
+If we assume that every 2D-HMS is consistent in which task relocations are cost-free, we have Proposition~\ref{prop:SequentialSchedulingTaskReassignments}.